Parsl/parsl/docs/userguide/configuring.rst

 .. image:: https://ucsdnews.ucsd.edu/news_uploads/comet-logo.jpg

 The following snippet shows an example configuration for executing remotely on San Diego Supercomputer Center's **Comet** supercomputer.
-The example uses an `SSHChannel` to connect remotely to Comet, the `SlurmProvider` to interface with the Slurm scheduler used by Comet and the `SrunLauncher` to launch workers.
+The example uses an `SSHChannel` to connect remotely to Comet, the `Slurm` to interface with the Slurm scheduler used by Comet and the `SrunLauncher` to launch workers.

 .. literalinclude:: ../../parsl/tests/configs/comet_ipp_multinode.py